rasmuslos/AmpFin/README.md

 AmpFin is licensed under the Mozilla Public License Version 2.
 Additionally the "Common Clause" applies.
 This means that you can modify AmpFin, as well as contribute to it, but you are not allowed to distribute the application in binary form.
 Compiling for your own personal use is not covered by the commons clause and therefore fine.
 Additionally, prebuilt binaries are available on GitHub for side loading using popular tools like SideStore, etc.

 Contributions are welcome, just fork the repository, and open a pull request with your changes.
-If you want to contribute translations you have to edit `Localizable.xcstrings` in the `iOS` directory, as well as `Localizable.xcstrings` located at `ShelfPlayerKit/Sources/SPBase/Resources` using Xcode.
+If you want to contribute translations you have to edit `Localizable.xcstrings` in the `iOS` directory, as well as `Localizable.xcstrings` located at `Widget Extension` using Xcode.
 If you want to add a new language add it in the project settings

 ## Miscellaneous

-ShelfPlayer is not endorsed by nor associated with Jellyfin
+AmpFin is not endorsed by nor associated with Jellyfin